kacejot/goofys/doc/backends/azure-blob-storage.md

 ### Goofys with Azure Blob Storage

-Goofys is already can work with Azure Blob Storage out of the box.
+Goofys can already work with Azure Blob Storage out of the box.
-To achive successful mount of azblob container to your fs, you need to follow next simple steps:
+To achive successful mount of azblob container to your file system, you need to follow the next simple steps:

-- Get account name and blob container name from your Azure Portal
+- Get account name and blob container name from your Azure Portal.
 - Get the Access key for your account from Azure Portal like described [here](https://help.bittitan.com/hc/en-us/articles/115008109327-How-do-I-get-an-access-key-for-Azure-Blob-storage- "here").
 - You can put account and key values to the config file like this: